History of the Sri Lanka national cricket team: 1970s

 Pakistan visited Sri Lanka in November 1972 to play a single first-class match versus the Sri Lanka national team at the Paikiasothy Saravanamuttu Stadium in Colombo.
 The match was drawn after being affected by rain.
 Pakistan, captained by Intikhab Alam, scored 262–8 declared and 48–3 declared.
 Sri Lanka scored 133 and 120–3.

 India toured Sri Lanka in January and February 1974.
 They played two first-class and two limited overs matches versus Sri Lanka and two further first-class matches versus the Sri Lanka Board president's XI.
 India defeated Sri Lanka at the Sinhalese Sports Club Ground by 6 wickets but the other three first-class games were impacted by the weather and were drawn.

 West Indies visited Sri Lanka in February 1975 as part of a wider tour of India and Pakistan.
 Captained by Clive Lloyd, West Indies played two first-class matches against Sri Lanka, that were both drawn, and a limited overs match that West Indies won by 8 wickets.

 Sri Lanka first competed in top-level international cricket in 1975, when they played against the West Indies during 1975 Cricket World Cup; the West Indies won the match by 9 wickets at Old Trafford, Manchester, England.

 Pakistan toured Sri Lanka in January 1976 to play three first-class and two limited overs matches.
-Sri Lanka surprisingly won the opening first-class match at Colombo Cricket Club Ground by 4 wickets and then Pakistan won the second match at the same venue by the same margin.
+Sri Lanka won the opening first-class match at Colombo Cricket Club Ground by 4 wickets and then Pakistan won the second match at the same venue by the same margin.
 In between, Pakistan played the Sri Lanka Board president's XI at Asgiriya Stadium in Kandy and they won this by 7 wickets.